Scarlet Finale! (Demo)

-But contrary to expectation, he still came to a stop before hitting the ground.
+Yet, contrary to expectation, he still came to a stop before hitting the ground.

-The kid had released a punch and it broke right through the wooden clock, stabbing his arm inside it.
+The kid had released a punch, and it broke right through the wooden clock, stabbing his arm inside it.
 The clock began breaking further and further down as they descended, but this process reduced the impact of the fall considerably.
 By the moment they reached the ground, Faith had taken no damage.

 “T-That was close.”
-The brown haired boy breathed heavily as he pulled his hand out of the clock.
+The brown haired boy breathed heavily as he pulled his arm out of the clock.
 Anyone else would have been severely injured, but his strength was so grand it left his hand with only a few scratches.

 “It was.”
 Faith sat on the ground, trying to catch his breath.

 He leaned back, letting his hands touch the floor in order to rest his body, but he could feel his hand sinking into something.
 The strange sensation made him fall into his back as he lost his balance.
-This action however, saved him from a large guillotine that descended from the ceiling in that exact instant.
+This action, however, saved him from a large guillotine that descended from the ceiling in that exact instant.

-In that moment, he couldn’t help but to scream out loud the name of the person who was putting him through this much danger.
+In that moment, he couldn’t help but scream out loud the name of the person who was putting him through this much danger.

 “DAMN YOU WISH!!!!!”

-The blonde girl sneezed.
+The blonde sneezed.
 She sat on a chair with her legs crossed on top of the table in front of her.

 “Hmm~ I wonder if he’s having fun there.”